colyseus/docs/docs/api-room.md

 ### `onInit (options)`

 Is called once when room is initialized.
+You may specify custom initialization options when registering the room handler.

+!!!
+Tip
+    The `options` will contain the merged values you specified on [Server#register()](api-server/#register-name-string-handler-room-options-any) + the options provided by the first client on `client.join()`

 ### `verifyClient (client, options)`